Myka Bering: Relationships

-Aside from her past love affair with Sam Martino, there is little evidence of close personal relationships in Myka's past before she arrives at Warehouse 13.
+Aside from a past love affair with Sam Martino, there is little evidence of close personal relationships in Myka's past before she arrives at Warehouse 13.
 As we see glimpses into her past, she is portrayed as a person who is somewhat cold and distant from those around her.
 In the episode "Age Before Beauty", we learn that Myka was the unpopular sibling, her sister being the well-liked one.
 In "Merge with Caution", when Myka arrives at her ten-year high school reunion, she is not well remembered.
 While attending a reunion social gathering, we see Myka sitting alone at the bar drinking vodka tonics.
 Aside from a brief encounter with Kurt Smoller, there is no interaction between her and her former classmates.
-Myka even turns down an offer from Kurt to join the group of friends he is sitting, hinting that her past association with Kurt's friends was unpleasant.
+Myka even turns down an offer from Kurt to join the group of friends he is sitting with, hinting that her past association with Kurt's friends was unpleasant.
 In the episode "The Greatest Gift" we see Myka in an alternate reality, brought about by Pete's interaction with an artifact, where she is a Secret Service agent still working in Washington, D.C.
 Pete finds Myka sitting alone in a bar on Christmas Eve and tries to convince her that they're partners in another reality.
 Pete tells her that his Myka is surrounded by people who love her, to which she responds, "I have friends," but it is clear Myka realizes that she doesn't have any true friends.

 Throughout season one, Myka gradually develops close relationships with her new Warehouse colleagues.
 For the first time in her life, Myka builds friendship and love with those who surround her.
 The coming together as a family of Myka, Pete, Artie, Claudia, and Leena is a theme that runs throughout the second season.
 In the season 3 episode "Trials", Myka explains to the Regents her reason for returning to the Warehouse...
 "The world has joy in it when you find a place that allows you to experience that joy.
-When you find people that make you feel safe and loved liasou belong.
+When you find people that make you feel safe and loved, like you belong.
 You don't walk away from it.
 You fight for it."

 Jeannie Bering (Susan Hogan).
 Myka's mother, Jeannie, appears in the season 1 episode "Nevermore" and then again briefly in "The Greatest Gift".
 However, Myka and Jeannie do not interact in the latter episode.
 While Myka's problems with her father are well known to season one audiences, her relationship with Jeannie has gone largely undeveloped.
 By all outward appearances, they have a normal mother-daughter relationship.